VarunGit2022/CRUD-Project/README.md

 This is a CRUD (Create, Read, Update, and Delete) project in Django.
 It is designed to demonstrate the basic functionality of a web application using Django framework.
 In this project, users can perform basic CRUD operations on a database of items.

-This is how our application looks like:
+This is how our application does look like:

 ![image](https://user-images.githubusercontent.com/114444753/222390138-af3f025c-0c0a-4c50-96c2-874c87ae011c.png)